 Calories Burned Swimming Calculator

-Calculate the calories you burn walking given your body weight, intensity, and duration.
+Calculate the calories you burn swimming given your body weight, intensity, and duration.

 Calories Burned Swimming:

 How to Calculate Calories Burned While Swimming

 Swimming is an excellent activity that burns calories while also building strength and cardiovascular endurance at the same time.

 Along with helping you maintain a healthy weight, swimming has numerous health benefits.
 Swimming laps in the pool has been found to help decrease cardiovascular risk factors and lower blood pressure.
 Plus, swimming improves aerobic endurance while also building muscular strength.